 Jono Grant, Paavo Siljamäki and Tony McGuinness of Above & Beyond have found themselves embroiled in an unusual dispute.
 Midnight Coast founders Michael Riga and George Rai have allegedly sent out a memo to producers with the Anjunabeats label bosses listed as senders - but according to them, they have never been in contact with Riga.

 A source closely familiar with the matter has told EDM.com that Midnight Coast previously paid mid-level trance producers advances of various sums to remix the label's releases.
 After the business model proved unsound, they sent out a memo apparently written by Grant, Siljamäki and McGuinness on Involved Group letterhead.
 In addition to presenting the trio as investors in Midnight Coast, it outlined a change in policy which would require artists with under 500 Beatport followers to pay back their advances to the label like they would a loan.
+If times were tough, they would have been better off just applying for instant approval payday loans and avoided this whole scheme altogether!

 Grant, Siljamäki and McGuinness have denied any involvement with Riga or Rai.
 A tweet sent out yesterday from the Anjunabeats account that has since been deleted included the following joint statement: